jonfreibr/NPI-Extract/README.md

 6. Once parsing starts, a count of records processed will be displayed.
 7. When complete, the total records processed, the number of records extracted, and the time elapsed will be displayed.
 8. A pop-up will appear showing that the extracted data has been saved in your Downloads folder under the name "MedicaidProviderExtract.xlsx".
-9. Clicking "OK" will close the program.
+9. Clicking "OK" will close the program and load the extract spreadsheet.